-- They can download themselves onto your device without your permission (typically when you visit an unsafe website or via an attachment).
+The terms “spyware” and “adware” apply to several different technologies.
+There are two important things to know about these programs.
+First, they can download themselves onto your device without your permission, typically when you visit an unsafe website or via an attachment.

 Botnets are networks of computers infected by malware (such as computer viruses, key loggers and other malicious software) and controlled remotely by criminals, usually for financial gain or to launch attacks on websites or networks.